camunda/camunda-docs/docs/self-managed/backup-restore/operate-tasklist-backup.md

 ---
 id: operate-tasklist-backup
-title: Backup & restore Operate and Tasklist data
+title: Backup and restore Operate and Tasklist data
 description: "How to perform backup of Operate and Tasklist data and restore."
 keywords: ["backup", "backups"]
 ---